 For example, consider a relationship with 22 years of interactions, multiple children, two people who thought they would love each other forever and started with nothing, yet built a business and amassed a small fortune.
 Now add in a falling out of long-time business partners complete with fraudulent conduct, or other criminal concerns, mixed in with even more multi-layered emotional aspects of trying to guide offsprings to adulthood.
 It is like trying a construction defect case, a criminal conspiracy case, and a breach of fiduciary duty case all at the same time.

-At Trial, Words Matter: Creating a Concise, Compelling Narrative
+At Trial, Word Selection Matters: Creating a Concise, Compelling Narrative

 Lawyers who fail to create a concise, compelling narrative for each family law case will leave fact-finders to view a complex, fact-intensive odyssey as just another run-of-the-mill case: something they’ve heard a thousand times before.
 If you fail to make your case unique, then the judge is likely to dispense cookie-cutter justice.